 Slow technology can be used to enhance an experience so they have less perceived rush and have reflection time, a talking point, useful yet not ‘pushy’.

 There are behaviours observed and noted, (Meharabian and Russell 1974) detail Approach-Avoidance Behaviour which is “a behavioural reaction to a retail atmosphere, which is somewhat, related to sales.
 Approach behaviours are manifested in positive responses to an environment including a desire to explore it and willingness to stay in it for relatively long periods of time.
 In contrast, avoidance behaviours are associated with negative reactions to an environment including a desire to leave and not return.”
 (Turley and Chebat 2002)

 Meharabian and Russell’s work was examined further into retail environments to suggest that “the effects of a store’s atmosphere are manifested in emotional states which are difficult to express verbally, are transient and may not always be fully recalled when questioned later, and are likely to influence in-store behaviours more than store choice decisions.”
 (Donovan and Rossiter 1982)

-The purchase habits look to be wrapped up in environmental factors and the behaviors will make a difference to the likelihood of purchases or not.
-The willingness to explore the shop, may lead to a more positive experience, in turn increases the dwell time and their purchases.
+The purchase habits look to be wrapped up in environmental factors and the behaviours will make a difference to the likelihood of purchases or not.
+The willingness to explore the shop, may lead to a more positive experience, in turn, increases the dwell time and their purchases.

 This section examines the interaction that is currently offered in stores and what are the user reactions to it.
 This could be from a simple flashing LED to the shop floor TESLA monitors to design your own car.
 What is the interaction, why does this matter, what does it tell us and (why) do I want to replicate that experience?